AlexTheGre4t/MCTNG/README.md

 # MCTNGIssues
-Any issues or bugs encountered must be posted here Post them in the issues section
+Any issues or bugs encountered must be posted here.
+Post them in the issues section
 ---> (To the right)